tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 The Application is the best suited to provide a value for *TimeoutPropose* so that the block execution time upon `PrepareProposal` fits well in the propose timeout interval.

-Currently, the Application can override the value of *TimeoutPropose* via the `config.toml` file.
-In the future, `ConsensusParams` will have an extra field with the current *TimeoutPropose* value so that the Application can adapt it at every height.
+Thus, the Application can adapt the value of *TimeoutPropose* at every height via `TimeoutParams.Propose`, contained in `ConsensusParams`.

 ## Determinism